SantiagoMaya10/ppi_pl_MAYAls/README.md

 Our channel is based on the principles and concepts discussed in the following books:

-1. **Clean Code** by Robert C. Martin
-2. **Clean Architecture** by Robert C. Martin
-3. **Domain-Driven Design: Tackling Complexity in the Heart of Software** by Eric Evans
-4. **Head First Design Patterns** by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra
-5. **Design Patterns: Elements of Reusable Object-Oriented Software** by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides

-We regularly discuss and explore topics inspired by these influential works, offering insights and practical examples to our audience.

-## Authors

 - **Clean Code**: Robert C. Martin
 - **Clean Architecture**: Robert C. Martin
 - **Domain-Driven Design**: Eric Evans
 - **Head First Design Patterns**: Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra
 - **Design Patterns**: Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides

+We regularly discuss and explore topics inspired by these influential works, offering insights and practical examples to our audience.

+## Authors

+Personal information about the creator:

+Hello everyone!!
+My name is Santiago Maya, and I am a software engineer at Mercado Libre.
+I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned all these years.

 ## Contribution